kubevirt/kubevirtci/cluster-provision/README.md

 * `k8s-1.10.11` k8s-1.10.11 cluster based on the centos7 image, provisioned with kubeadm
 * `k8s-1.11.0` k8s-1.11.0 cluster based on the centos7 image, provisioned with kubeadm
 * `k8s-1.13.3` k8s-1.13.3 cluster based on the centos7 image, provisioned with kubeadm
-* `k8s-multus-1.13.3` k8s-1.13.3 cluster based on the centos7 image and uses multus CNI, provisioned with kubeadm
+* `k8s-multus-1.15.1` k8s-1.15.1 cluster based on the centos7 image and uses the cluster-network-addons-operator, provisioned with kubeadm
 * `k8s-genie-1.11.1` k8s-1.11.1 cluster based on the centos7 image and uses genie CNI, provisioned with kubeadm
 * `os-3.11.0` os-3.11.0 cluster based on the centos7 image, provisioned with openshift-ansible
 * `os-3.11-crio` os-3.11 cluster with CRI-O support based on the centos7 image, provisioned